Alomgir27/nexva-sdk/PUBLISHING.md

-# Publishing Guide for @nexva/react
+# Publishing Guide for nexva-react

 ## Prerequisites